wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Partial Derivatives.md

 	Then proceed to differentiate as with a function of a single variable.
 T

 $\LARGE \partial = \text{partial}$
+##### Key Concepts
+1. A partial derivative is a derivative involving a function of more than one independent variable.
+	1. **partial derivative**: A derivative of a function of more than one independent variable in which all the variables but one are held constant.
+	2. **Partial Differential Equation**: An equation that involves an unknown function of more than one independent variable and one or more of its partial derivatives.
+2. To calculate a partial derivative with respect to a given variable, treat all the other variables as constants and use the usual differentiation rules.
+3. Higher-order partial derivatives can be calculated in the same way as higher-order derivatives.
+	1. **Higher-Order Partial Derivatives**: Second-order or higher partial derivatives, regardless of whether they are mixed partial derivatives.
+	2. **Mixed Partial Derivatives**: Second-order or higher partial derivatives, in which at least two of the differentiations are with respect to different variables.
 ## For a (1D) Function $f(x)$
 The Partial Derivative in 1D is the **same** as the conventional Derivative in 1D.
 	That is because there is only one variable to begin with.